vhar19/ImperialCollegeCapstoneCompetition/readme.md

 Each week submissions are updated in the answers.txt file

+## To run the latest code with latest data:

+Open the latest code file .ipnyb and update `resultsfile` and `file` variables:

+- Check resultsfile is pointing to latest data
+- Set file to the respective function to run, values are 1 to 8

 ## Usage

-The folder structrue was designed to be able to run predictions from previous weeks just by referencing the previous results file and the previous ipynb file with matching consecutive number.
-In the same way a previous file can reference a higher number to compare results using the previous and new code, some examples:
+The folder structrue was designed to give the flexibility to run predictions from code in current and previous weeks against results from previous and new data.
+Like a mix-and-match approach.

+Each week a new results file is added with a consecutive number, a matching .ipnyb file is generated and the parameters are updated to point to the new data file.
+In the same approach any code file can point to different old or new data to evaluate and compare results.

+Some usage examples:

-- functionw8.ipynb and functionw9.ipynb can both reference results09.csv to check the results obtained by old and new algorithms with latest data
+- functionw8.ipynb (old code) and functionw9.ipynb (new code) can both reference results09.csv (new data) to check how both code files compare with the new data file.

-- functionw9.ipynb can point to results08.csv to check how the new algorithm compares with results obtained from last week
+- functionw9.ipynb (new code) can point to results08.csv (old data) to check how the new algorithm compares with results generated from last week

-To provide new results:
+**In order to add new results every week:**

 1. Copy results to data folder with a new version number, e.g. results09.csv
 2. Copy the ipnyb file and assign a new name with matching number, e.g. function_w9.ipnyb
-3. Open function_w9.ipnyb and set:
-   - resultsfile = "results09.csv"
-   - file = 1

-Run the code and it will generate the results for function 1, copy the results and update file =2 to calculate results for function 2, and so on.
+3. Update variables as described above